Akshay Urja Diwas | Renewable Energy Day

 Economic development has been strongly correlated with increasing energy use and the growth of greenhouse gas (GHG) emissions.
-The poorest members of the society can access to modern energy services easily.
+The poorest members of society can access modern energy services easily.
 For instance, by installing solar panels, the poor can access electricity most of the time in the day.
 The rural areas lack 24-hour electricity.
 If solar and wind plants are distributed, there can be minimal electricity generation interruption because weather disruptions in one location cannot be the same in other locations.

-Plus renewable energy is a clean source of energy, meaning, it has low or zero carbon and greenhouse emission.
+Plus renewable energy is a clean source of energy, meaning, it has low or zero carbon and greenhouse emissions.
 It reduces local and regional air pollution and lowers associated health impacts compared to fossil-based power generation.
 Renewable resources do not deplete over a lifetime while sources like oil, gas, and coal are considered limited and will run out in the future.